2014 FINA World Women's Youth Water Polo Championships

-The 2014 FINA World Women's Youth Water Polo Championships was the 2nd edition of the women's U18 Water Polo Championship.
+The 2014 FINA World Women's Youth Water Polo Championships was the 2nd edition of the U18 women's water polo world championship.
 The tournament was played in Madrid, Spain, from 25 to 31 August 2014.

+Format

+The 16 participating teams were drawn into four groups of four, which were played in a round-robin format.
+The group winners advanced automatically to the quarterfinals; the second- and the third-placed teams advanced to the qualification for quarterfinals; the fourth-placed teams advanced to the 13th–16th place classification.